 The Statistics About Stalking In the US

-Obsession often leads to stalking according to as study done at Colorado State University and published on their Women and Gender Advocacy Center website.
-One in 6 women will be the victim of an obsessed stalker in her life.
-Two-thirds of these stalking incidents will be by a current or former intimate partner.
+Obsession often leads to stalking according to a study done at Colorado State University and published on their Women and Gender Advocacy Center website.
+One in six women will be the victim of an obsessed stalker in her life.
+Two-thirds of these stalking incidents will be a current or former intimate partner.

-In some demographics, the danger of being stalked by an dangerously obsessed man is higher.
-One in 6 white women, 1 in 7 Hispanic women and 1 in 5 black women will experience stalking in their lifetime.
-Indigenous women are most at risk with 1 out of 3 having to deal with a dangerously obsessed male.
+In some demographics, the danger of being stalked by a dangerously obsessed man is higher.
+One in six white women, one in seven Hispanic women and one in five black women will experience stalking in their lifetime.
+Indigenous women are most at risk with one out of three having to deal with a dangerously obsessed male.